Through the Wildwood

 Myth: homemaking is only for women or wives

-Everyone from the bachelor living in a condo to the widow helping out with her grandkids is a homemaker.
+Everyone from the bachelor living in a condo to the widow helping with her grandkids is a homemaker.
 So no, you do not need to be a woman or a wife.
-In fact, I have known many men who cultivate thoughtful, cozy, and inviting homes and women who neglect their homes in favor of other pursuits.
+I have known many men who cultivate thoughtful, cozy, and inviting homes and women who neglect their homes in favor of other pursuits.
 Everyone is a homemaker.

 Myth: homemaking is about cleaning